yuqingwwang/yuqingwwang/README.md

 # 💫 About Me:

-Hey there, I code in Python & JavaScript and teach Data Science at Le Wagon.
+Hey there, I code in Python & JavaScript and teach Data Science (and Data Viz) at Le Wagon.

 Next stop: FAC28 from May 2023; hopefully learning some Django this year